Brno-Královo Pole: History

-Description

-The Brno-Královo Pole district has a distinctly urban character, but in the north-east of the district in the Sadová area, there are extensive forests and there is an important landscape element of the Zaječí potok valley.
-The natural monument Medlánecké kopce with the Palackého vrch forest park extends to the northwest of the town.
-The main building of the Technical Museum in Brno is located in the city district.
-The famous Královo Pole Steel Works (Královopolská strojírna) is located in the east of the town, and the large shopping center Královo Pole is located south of it in Ponava.
+Education

 There are several universities on the territory of Královo Pole - the Veterinary University of Brno, the Technical University has several faculties here - the Faculty of Information Technology, the Faculty of Entrepreneurship and the Faculty of Mechanical Engineering, the Faculty of Electrical Engineering and Communication Technologies.
 The Faculty of Information Technologies of Masaryk University is also located here.
 Thanks to this, the Královo Pole district is a sought-after student district.

 Sports

-The Královo Pole indoor arena closed in 1998.
-There is a stadium on Srbská street, next to a housing estate.
+The Královo Pole indoor arena was opened in 1947 and closed in 2000.

+There is a stadium on Srbská street next to a housing estate, the Městský fotbalový stadion Srbská, officially ShipEx Arena since 2025.
+It was built in 1941, and can hold up to 10,785 people.